Zumwani/Cloud-Player/README.md

 Things that I´m working on/ will be worked on (besides bugs and problems mentioned above):
 -------------
-- WPF conversion (it currently uses WinForms as I did not know WPF when I started this project, but has since begun learning it; current priority)
 - An update system that integrates with GitHub.
 - Use the video stream from the online services rather than their player.
 - A search system for local media.